xsf/xeps/README.md

         - "Two people will vote on-list after further consideration."

 * Done: The PR went through voting, but has not been merged yet.
+The [Needs Council] label must be removed.

+    Add a comment with the result of the votes, possibly including links to meeting minutes which contained the votes and on-list votes by the respective council members.

+    If the PR was not vetoed, the [Ready to merge] label should be added.
+    Otherwise, the PR should be closed.

-The [Needs Council] label must be removed and the [Ready to merge] label should be added.
-The PR can be removed from [Council Tracking] now.
+    In any case, the PR can be removed from [Council Tracking] now.

 If a card awaits triaging, add it to the [Council Trello] in the first column *under* the "Find Minutes taker".
 Put the PR in the "On agenda" column (in the